XUANTIE-RV/open_source_ISP/README.md

 # Introduction
 xk-isp is an open source image signal processor (ISP) based on Xilinx development tools.
 Up to now, it supports to process 12-bit raw image data of any resolution.
-The entire pipeline includes 17 function modules  shown in the following:
+The entire pipeline includes 17 function modules (latest 25 stages, we will update the details later) shown in the following:

 ![输入图片说明](imgs/pipeline.png)